St. Paul's Cathedral (San Diego): Social justice and outreach

 Cathedral marchers at San Diego's Gay Pride Parade 2011.

 The St. Paul's Cathedral community is explicitly welcoming of lesbian, gay, bisexual and transgender (LGBT) people.
 The cathedral works actively for equality by hosting conferences and movie screenings.
 In 2005, St. Paul's held the funeral service for a gay Catholic man, John McCusker, who was denied a funeral by the Roman Catholic Diocese of San Diego.
 St. Paul's fields one of the biggest groups marching in the annual San Diego Gay Pride Parade, and in 2010 received the Stonewall Service Award from the San Diego Gay Pride organization.
 The cathedral was outspoken in opposition to California's ballot initiative Proposition 8 in 2008, which took away the right of same-sex couples to marry.
 After the passage of Proposition 8, St. Paul's held an ecumenical healing service so that LGBT people and their allies could grieve together.

 In 2010 the 4th Bishop of San Diego, the Rt.
 Rev. James R. Mathes, approved a policy by which individual parishes could choose to recognize LGBT couples in a blessing service.
 St. Paul's Cathedral was the first parish in the diocese to take advantage of the new policy, and several couples had their marriages or domestic partnerships blessed by a special liturgy.
 In 2012, the General Convention of the Episcopal Church approved a church-wide provisional liturgy for same sex blessings.
 Following the overturning of California Proposition 8 by the US Supreme Court in June 2013, Bishop Mathes approved same-sex marriages in the diocese, subject to the same rules as blessings.
 The first wedding between a same-sex couple at St. Paul's was held in July 2013.
 Same-sex couples seeking marriage or blessing at St. Paul's are subject to similar policies as for heterosexual couples seeking marriage, including pre-marital counseling.

 Governance and clergy

-Typical of an Episcopal cathedral, St. Paul's is led by a dean (currently the Very Rev. Penelope Bridges).
+Typical of an Episcopal cathedral, St. Paul's is led by a dean (currently The Very Reverend Allisyn Thomas).
 The cathedral is the formal seat of the bishop of the Episcopal Diocese of San Diego.
 Oversight is provided by a board of directors (cathedral chapter), a board of elected representatives from the cathedral community and the diocese.
 There are numerous affiliated clergy, many of whom are retired, and some of whom are canons of the cathedral.
 There are also several lay canons who serve in administrative positions.
 Several volunteer groups contribute to the smooth running of the cathedral and its worship services.
 These include the altar servers, the vergers, the altar guild and sacristans, the ushers, the docents, and the greeters.